3. Castles

 Itsukushima Shrine, Itsukushima Detiy smiled on Samurai, Mori Motonari

-Itsukushima Shrine - UNESCO World Cultural Heritage site - seemingly floating on the water enamors visitors with the atmosphere of its spiritual power in the vermillion-lacquered shrine.
-It’s located on Miyajima island in Hiroshima prefecture, traveling just 10 minutes by ferry from the port.
+Itsukushima Shrine - UNESCO World Cultural Heritage site - seemingly floating on the water, enchants visitors with the atmosphere of its spiritual power in the vermillion-lacquered shrine.
+It’s located on Miyajima Island in Hiroshima prefecture, traveling just 10 minutes by ferry from the port.
 Miyajima Island has been adored as “the island where deity resides” […]

 Read more